 Discovery: The parties identify witnesses, evidence, and experts, exchange information, and prepare for the hearing.

 Hearing: At the hearing, parties present testimony and evidence to the arbitrator.
-There is usually only one hearing before the arbitrator unless the case is very complex.
+Unless the case is very complex, there is usually only one hearing before the arbitrator.

 The Award: The arbitrator concludes testimony, closes the record on the case, and issues a final decision, including an award.